Facebook, Google drop out of Top 10 ‘best places to work’ list; Microsoft moves up | Produced by Advertising Publications

 Facebook, which has been rated as the “best place to work” three times in the past 10 years, was ranked 23rd.
 It’s the social-media company’s lowest position since it first made the list in 2011 as the top-rated workplace.
 Facebook, based in Menlo Park, California, was ranked seventh last year.

 Google, voted “best place to work” in 2015 and a Top-10 finisher the previous eight years, came in at No. 11 on Glassdoor’s list.
-Apple Inc., once a consistent Top-25 finisher, was ranked 84th.
+Apple, once a consistent Top-25 finisher, was ranked 84th.
 Seattle-based Amazon, which has never been known for a positive internal culture, failed to make the Top 100 for the 12th straight year.

 Microsoft was one of the lone big technology companies to jump in the rankings.
 The Redmond-based software company moved to No. 21 from 34 a year ago.